Scott Barry Kaufman

-Scott Barry Kaufman is an American cognitive scientist, author, podcaster, coach, and popular science writer.
+Scott Barry Kaufman is an American cognitive scientist, author, podcaster, coach, popular science writer, and mentalist.
 His writing and research focuses on intelligence, creativity, and human potential.
 Most media attention has focused on Kaufman's attempt to redefine intelligence.
 Kaufman is founder and director of the Center for Human Potential and has taught courses at Columbia, NYU, the University of Pennsylvania, and elsewhere.

+From 2014 to 2025, Kaufman hosted The Psychology Podcast, and for close to a decade he wrote the "Beautiful Minds" column, first at Psychology Today and later at Scientific American.
+He is the author or editor of numerous books, including Ungifted: Intelligence Redefined (2013), Wired to Create (2015), Transcend: The New Science of Self-Actualization (2020), and Rise Above (2025).
+He also performs as a mentalist under the stage name "The Amazing Dr. Scott".

+Early life

+Kaufman grew up in Pennsylvania.
+As a young child he experienced a series of ear infections and was diagnosed with central auditory processing disorder, which made it difficult for him to process spoken language in real time.
+He was held back in third grade and placed in special education classes for several years.
+In ninth grade, a special education teacher questioned why he was still in the program, an encounter Kaufman has credited with prompting him to take on more challenging coursework.
+He went on to earn high grades in high school; although his earlier IQ scores had not qualified him for his school's gifted program, a teacher allowed him to take gifted classes.
+Kaufman has said these experiences shaped his later research on intelligence and his critique of how it is measured, themes he developed in his 2013 book Ungifted: Intelligence Redefined.

 Education

 Kaufman received his B.S. from Carnegie Mellon University, where he double majored in psychology and human-computer interaction, and where he was Herbert A. Simon's last research assistant and a student of Randy Pausch.
 In 2005, he received his M.Phil. from King's College, Cambridge under a Gates Scholarship, where he worked with Nicholas Mackintosh.
 After Cambridge, Kaufman earned his Ph.D. in cognitive psychology from Yale University where he was mentored by Robert Sternberg, Jeremy R. Gray, and Jerome L. Singer.
 From 2009-2010, he was a postdoctoral fellow at the Center Leo Apostel for Interdisciplinary Studies.